UCSB-Library-Research-Data-Services/shiny-qt-example/README.md

     -   Record the output of `sessionInfo()`
 -   Document and develop incrementally
     -   Comment UI elements
--   Make your Shiny application modualr and portable
+-   Make your Shiny application modular and portable
     -   Organize code and data
     -   Use relative paths and `file.path`
 -   Preprocess and cache data for performance